 US 90 OVER BILOXI BAY

-Corven Engineering Role: Peer Review.
-Independent verification of the substructure design and the post-tensioned channel span unit design using independent analysis, independent calculations and verification of the member strength based on the contract drawings.
+Corven Engineering provided peer review for the project, including independent verification of the substructure design and the post-tensioned channel span unit design using independent analysis, independent calculations, and verification of the member strength based on the contract drawings.
 The analysis considered scour of the bay bottom and the distribution of vessel collision force through the structure.